saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Download and Install Saucectl

-Next you need to download and install the Sauce Control Command Line Interface (CLI) that you will use to run Testrunner Toolkit.
-This is a part of Testrunner Toolkit that allows you to set a configuration location & update the file in your local directory.
+Next you need to download and install the Sauce Control Command Line Interface (CLI) that you will use to run Sauce Labs.
+This is a part of the Sauce Labs set of tools that allows you to set a configuration location & update the file in your local directory.
 There are several options (https://docs.saucelabs.com/testrunner-toolkit/installation) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).

 It also allows you to run commands to run tests locally or remotely on the Sauce Labs platform.